Itching is a tingling or irritation of the skin that makes you want to scratch the area. Itching may occur all over the body or only in one location.

 What to Expect at Your Office Visit

-Your health care provider will examine you.
-Your provider will also ask about your itching.
+Your provider will examine you.
+You'll also be asked about the itching.
 Questions may include when it began, how long it has lasted, and whether you have it all the time or only at certain times.
 You may also be asked about medicines you take, whether you have allergies, or if you have been ill recently.

 Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.